I want to tell you a story. Not outright a soap story, but if you can trust me a bit, know I won't waste your time. You might see what I saw.

 There have been some issues with out hobbit home.
-Before the moving date, we’d taken possession and were at the house one evening doing laundry, trying things out to ensure all was in proper condition.
-J walked down the hall and asked, “Why is there a river in the hall?”
-The water flooded the new bath, down the hall, closet, and even the new carpet in the master bedroom all the way out onto the porch.
+Before the moving date, we'd taken possession and were at the house one evening doing laundry, trying things out to ensure all was in proper condition.
+J walked down the hall and asked, "Why is there a river in the hall?"
+Water flooded the new bath, down the hall, closet and even the new carpet in the master bedroom all the way out onto the porch.

-I used to be an electrical contractor, for those who don’t know.
-If we had a punch list (incomplete things after a remodel like switch plates, receptacles, lamps – light bulbs- that needed to be installed) we would notify the tenant/new home owner and make an appointment without excuse and complete the job.
-I would calmly explain the process and end with, “we will make it right, no worries”.
+I used to be an electrical contractor.
+If we had a punch list (incomplete things after a remodel like switch plates, receptacles, lamps - light bulbs- that needed to be installed) we would notify the tenant/new home owner and make an appointment without excuse and complete the job.
+There are many checks that have to happen to get approved for occupancy, but everyone who was supposed to check this work missed all these mistakes.
+Everyone makes mistakes, that is not the issue, please do not misunderstand.
+It is how these mistakes are handled.
+The appropriate response is to calmly explain the process and end with, "we will make it right, no worries".

-I’ve learned a lot from construction.
-When pointing out someone’s low quality work – in a polite way or less than polite way – the only reaction they can give is anger.
-They do not hold themselves accountable and are therefore not responsible to others.
-There is a saying, “how one does a thing they do all things.”
+I've learned a lot from construction.
+When pointing out someone's low quality work - in a polite way or less than polite way - the only reaction they can give is anger.
+They do not hold themselves accountable and are therefore not responsible to others, but blame is the first tool they pick up.
+There is a saying, "how one does a thing they do all things."
 Their only way to deal is to attack with words or otherwise.
 I should have known.

 My guy handled his part - he is a great and honorable protector - and ensured that this man would not be allowed into our home.
 I was comforted and relieved.

 A new maintenance man was sent.
-He immediately did something similar where I could not complete a sentence, but he wanted to be heard.
-I pointed out that he wanted me to listen to him but he couldn’t let me complete a sentence.
-The tension was so high my dear, sweet dog, sensitive to me, lay in front of the door not happy with this man’s comings and goings.
+He immediately behaved in a similar manner.
+Speaking without listening.
+I could not complete a sentence, but he wanted to be heard.
+I pointed out that he wanted me to listen to him but he couldn't let me complete a sentence.
+The tension was so high my dear, sweet dog - sensitive to me - lay in front of the door not happy with this man's comings and goings.